 In addition, providing PDF brochures, links to specially created blogs, and other complementary content can be an excellent way to make prospects feel like you are going the extra mile, and create a welcoming and positive view of your school right from the first point of contact.

-Decision Time: Tailoring Your Content to the Application Stage
+Tailoring Your Content to the Decision Stage of the Admissions Funnel

 After prospective students have researched their options for a while, and perhaps spoke to someone from your school or even visited, they will begin to seriously consider applying.
 However, they may also be considering a couple of other, similar options.
 In this situation, it is crucial to find ways to make your institution and courses stand out.